mvcdigital/blisscakeart/src/content/pages/terms-and-conditions.md

   Bliss Cake Art will only collect information that is necessary for the purpose for which it has been collected for.
 We will use your information to organise, arrange and fulfil orders to complete them.

   **How do we manage the information we hold.**

   We will not hold any personal information for any longer than necessary unless Bliss Cake Art has an ongoing relationship with you.
-All information is stored on a secure email server and will not be shared to any 3rdparties.
+All information is stored on a secure email server and will not be shared to any 3rd parties.
 You have the right to contact Bliss Cake Art to securely remove and delete any information that has been held, on completion of your order.
 ---